The Wikipedia case study introduction.

 The case study began with an inquiry into how majority and minority views build a consensus on a Wikipedia article, specifically when a phenomenon known as “Wiki Wars” erupt on the article.

 On one side of this editing community were the “skeptic” editors, who in their minds defend Wikipedia from pseudoscience and bizarre new age claims entering the encyclopedia.
-On the “other” side is an incredibly diverse community of various viewpoints around things like alternative and integrative medicine or things considered “fringe” research, things like parapsychology, cold fusion, even cryptocurrency.
+On the “other” side of the issue is an incredibly diverse community of various viewpoints around things like alternative and integrative medicine or things considered “fringe” research, things like AI, emergence, parapsychology, cold fusion, even cryptocurrency.

 I assumed this would a harmless community contrasted against the broader heated political or religions pages and editors.